gcvT

 This connects glycine degradation to the one-carbon pool. [file:METEA/gcvT/gcvT-uniprot.txt,

-"Glycine cleavage system T protein"]
+"Glycine cleavage system T protein"].
+Falcon deep research corroborates that

 action: ACCEPT